-This article, which originally appeared as “Clients for Life: 6 Tips to Generate Leads and Build New Business” on Line Space Shape, is by Ken Micallef; it features the advise of John Beveridge, a 30-year veteran in the management-consulting industry.
+This article, which originally appeared as "Clients for Life: 6 Tips to Generate Leads and Build New Business" on Autodesk’s Line//Shape//Space publication, is by Ken Micallef; it features the advise of John Beveridge, a 30-year veteran in the management-consulting industry.

 “Like most small businessmen,” Beveridge says, “I too am a small-business guy trying to compete with bigger companies, trying to generate leads.”

 See Beveridge's 6 tips to building business, after the break...

 “You need to create website content, typically blogging,” he explains.
 “But don’t blog about your products; rather, blog about the problems that your customers face, but without explicitly presenting the solutions.